garrandall/popular-music-data/tracks/smells-like-nirvana--weird-al--yankovic.md

 How do the words to it go?
 I wish you'd tell me, I don't know
 Don't know, don't know, don't know, oh no
-Don't know, don't know, don't know...
+Don't know, don't know, don't know

 Now I'm mumblin' and I'm screamin'
 And I don't know what I'm singin'